tiffanyng23/earthquake-tracker/README.md

 ## How to Use the Project
 ### Earthquake Counter
- The earthquake counter can be customized to be based on a specified magnitude range.
-Note that the magnitude range selected is the minimum magnitude (from 0 to 10).
-After selecting a magnitude range, the earthquake counter will update to count earthquakes at the chosen magnitude and higher.
+ The earthquake counter can be customized to be based on a specified magnitude range (from 0 to 10) and depth range (from the most shallow and most deep depth in the past month).
+After selecting a minimum and maximum magnitude and depth range, the earthquake counter will update to count earthquakes within the selected range.

+ 2026/02/04 Update: The dashboard has since had a "Depth" range slider added and the "Magnitude" filter has been updated to be a range slider (previously a minimum magnitude was selected).
+The screenshot below does not yet reflect this update.

  ![Panel](images/counter.png)

 ### Customization Panel
 The Customization Panel is used to customize the visualizations.
-The properties that can be customized using this panel are the colour theme for the visualizations (affects the scatter plot and scatter map only), time window (earthquakes within the last hour, day, week, month), and minimum magnitude range (from 0 to 10).
+The properties that can be customized using this panel are the colour theme for the visualizations (affects the scatter plot and scatter map only), time window (earthquakes within the last hour, day, week, month), magnitude range (from 0 to 10), and depth range (from the most shallow and most deep depth in the past month).
 This panel is not used for the Earthquake Counter and is used only for the visualizations within the 3 tabs.

 ### Visualizations